atskae/learning-rust/README.md

 ## Language Notes
 * Variables are immutable by default.
 Need `mut` for mutability.
     * `let mut level = 10;`
+    * The term "variable" and "binding" are interchangeable
+        * "binding" is more appropriate in Rust since immutable by default
 * Immutable: `str`, mutable: `String` (allocated on the heap!)
     * Can't do `let name: str = "atskae"`, need to use `&str`.
+* **Only one thing can ever *own* a piece of data at a time**

 * Structs
     * Classic C structs: `struct Student { name: String, level: u8 }`